 Wallingford Castle Meadows

 Wallingford Castle Meadows includes the remains of one of the greatest medieval castles in England, along with floodplain meadows beside the Thames and a Victorian grotto.
 Earth Trust manages the site on behalf of South Oxfordshire District Council.
-In 2017, Wallingford Castle Meadows was awarded its tenth consecutive Green Flag, and Green Heritage Site accreditation for the fourth year in a row.
+In 2018, Wallingford Castle Meadows was awarded its 11th consecutive Green Flag, and Green Heritage Site accreditation for the fifth year in a row.

 What to see